 When calculating total-debt-to-total-assets, it’s important to take into account the degree of leverage.
 Financial leverage generally refers to a borrowed amount that gives more purchasing power, such as taking out a loan to buy new equipment or further invest in your company.

 While some liabilities, such as supplier costs and employee bonuses, may be negotiable, companies with high total-debt-to-total-assets have higher leverages and, as a result, lower flexibility.
 In short, these businesses are reaching a point where they owe more than they could be worth.
 Because of this, businesses should strive to raise the value of current assets or reduce their debt levels moving forward.

 These ratios measure a company’s ability to keep up with interest payments, which rise along with outstanding debt.
 As a business owner, you can calculate interest-coverage ratio by dividing earnings before interest and tax (EBIT) by interest expenses.

 Typically, a company with an interest-coverage ratio of 1.5 or less is viewed as financially unstable and may struggle to secure loans from banks and other lenders.
 To boost your interest-coverage ratio, strive to reduce debt and boost overall profits.

-Solvency ratios don’t just affect your ability to get loans from banks and creditors, but they also forecast your company’s health in the coming years.
-By calculating your business’ ratios often, you can ensure that you have the most accurate and thorough understanding of your finances, which will keep you from becoming insolvent.
+Solvency ratios don’t just affect your ability to get loans from banks and creditors, but also forecast your company’s health in the coming years.
+By calculating your business’s ratios often, you can ensure you have the most accurate and thorough understanding of your finances, which will keep you from becoming insolvent.